 Nestlé – an advocate of gender equality in the workplace

-André Bezemer, People Analytics Manager at Nestlé, took the stage to present Nestlé’s advocacy and initiatives for gender workplace equality through people analytics at the Nordic People Analytics Summit this year.
+André Bezemer, People Analytics Manager at Nestlé, took the stage to present Nestlé’s advocacy and initiatives for gender workplace equality through people analytics at the Nordic People Analytics Summit last year.

 “If you ask our CEO [about gender equality], it’s very simple, it’s the right thing to do.
 Everybody deserves equal opportunity whether in the gender space, in LGBT space, etc,” states André.
 To support their beliefs, Nestlé has signed an ILO (International Labour Organization) Pledge that shows their commitment to equality, diversity and equal pay.
 Besides that, André that since last year, they’ve started monitoring gender pay and equal pay across the whole Group and beyond local legislation to make sure all gaps are identified and addressed.